 Fed Square – Located just across the street from Flinder’s Street Station is Fed Square that’s is filled with restaurants, the ACMI, Ian Potter Centre, cafes and more.
 This space also has ongoing activities that change quite frequently that are usually free to the public!

 Explore the arcades and coffee lanes – Melbourne is famous for its lanes whether they are covered in street art, have hidden bars tucked away, coffee shops or the arcades.
-You can find them all in the city centre.
+You can find the best Melbourne graffiti lanes in the city centre.
 For coffee check out Centre Lane and Degraves Street.
 You can find the best street art one’s here, or take a peek at the marble walkways of the arcades.

 Attend a Melbourne festival – Easily one of the best things about Melbourne is the never ending stream of festivals the city holds.
 There is practically a new one every weekend and sometimes more!
 You can see what’s on in Melbourne when you’re visiting here.
 Expect lots of food festivals but there are plenty more.